o3de/o3de.org/content/docs/user-guide/testing/profiler/cpu.md

 The function declaration where the profiler data point was generated.

 **Comment**
-A user\-defined message that distinguishes specific events in the same function.
+A user-defined message that distinguishes specific events in the same function.

 **Excl.
 Time (Micro)**
 (Exclusive time) The time, in microseconds, spent executing this function and no other functions called by this function.